dstainton/ols-geocoder-cpf-plugin/README.md

-# ols-cpf-plugin
+# ols-geocoder-cpf-plugin

-Batch Geocoder running in CPF
+OLS Geocoder running in CPF for batch geocoding.